uccser/cs-unplugged/docs/source/author/topics.rst

           curriculum-links:
             - maths

-An example follow up activities configuaration file with multiple activities may look like the following:
+An example curriculum integrations configuaration file with multiple activities may look like the following:

 .. code-block:: yaml